Pylons/pylons/pylons/docs/en/gettingstarted.rst

 Running this will prompt for three choices:

 1. which template language to use
-2. whether or not to include :term:`SQLAlchemy` support
+2. whether to include :term:`SQLAlchemy` support
-3. whether or not to set options for :term:`Google App Engine` development
+3. whether to set options for :term:`Google App Engine` development

 Hit enter at each prompt to accept the defaults (Mako templating, no :term:`SQLAlchemy`, no :term:`Google App Engine` settings).